samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 These features depend on the capabilities of the language server for each language.

-When renaming a symbol that spans multiple files, Tehanu will open a preview in a multibuffer.
+When renaming a symbol that spans multiple files, Gram will open a preview in a multibuffer.
 Here you can review all the changes before applying them.
 To confirm the rename, simply save the multibuffer.
 If you decide not to proceed with the rename, you can undo the changes or close the multibuffer without